-2.0 Project Description 3 Project Description The Project is located in the Sahtú Region of the NWT, approximately 80 kilometres (km) southeast of the hamlet of Tulita and approximately 140 km southeast of the Town of Norman Wells (see Figure 1 in Appendix A).
+2.0 Project Description 3 Project Description The Project is located in the Sahtú Region of the NWT, approximately 80 kilometres (km) southeast of the hamlet of Tulita and approximately 140 km southeast of the Town of Norman Wells.
 The Project is required to protect the Line 21 pipeline from potential impacts of slope instability at a meander bend along Little Smith Creek near KP 158 and to support the continued safe operation of the pipeline.
 2.1 Project Components The Project involves the removal of an approximately 510-metre (m) segment of the existing Line 21 pipeline (nominal pipe size [NPS] 12) and replacing it with a new, approximately 520-m NPS 12 pipeline segment at a greater depth of cover.
 Enbridge is planning to install the new pipeline segment via horizontal directional drill (HDD) within the existing Enbridge right-of-way (ROW), and no new land rights are required for operation; however, some temporary workspace, located on privately-held Sahtú lands administered by the Tulita District Land Corporation, will be required in order to accommodate construction activities.
-The Project will require upgrades to existing access roads, as well as the following temporary infrastructure: - Construction camps (up to three small camps); - Laydown yard (fuel and equipment storage); - Potential barge landing (upgrades to an existing site on the Mackenzie River); and - Temporary workspace: - HDD work sites (entry and exit points, and false ROW for trenchless pipe drag section); and - Pipeline stopple/tie-in locations.
+The Project will require upgrades to existing access roads, as well as the following temporary infrastructure: - Construction camp and laydown yard (fuel and equipment storage); - Potential barge landing (upgrades to an existing site on the Mackenzie River); and - Temporary workspace: - HDD work sites (entry and exit points, and false ROW for trenchless pipe drag section); and - Pipeline stopple/tie-in locations.